ungzs1/bandit_sbri/README.md

 * All figure notebooks should execute within tens of seconds.
 * Analysis scripts may take longer (typically from a few minutes to several hours).

-The provided source code was used to generate results in the manuscript.
-The example dataset included in this repository is a **small subset** of the full dataset used in the manuscript.
-Therefore, results are not exactly matching those in the manuscript.

 ---